luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ### Pyenv

-In order to build Python, we're going to use [Pyenv](https://github.com/pyenv/pyenv) (which you should be using anyway for managing different Python versions and virtualenvs).
-Don't worry if you already installed an "arm" Pyenv and populated Pyenv's root, the two executables won't interfere with each other and can share the same root (e.g. `~/.pyenv`).
+In order to build Python, we're going to use [Pyenv](https://github.com/pyenv/pyenv) (which you should be using already for managing different Python versions and virtualenvs anyway).
+Don't worry if you already installed an "arm" Pyenv, and have already populated Pyenv's root; the two executables won't interfere with each other as they can share the same root (e.g. `~/.pyenv`).

 So using our x86 terminal, let's install Pyenv in the x86 space: